playdunjin-byte/modguide/dunjin-modding-detailed-reference.md

 ### 5.7 Base-game hero perks (reference)

-Every base-game hero's full kit is its major + minor combined (Monk and Gravekeeper rely on the implicit defaults above when played directly).
+Every base-game hero's full kit is its major + minor combined, plus any hero-only extras listed under the table (Monk and Gravekeeper also rely on the implicit defaults above when played directly).
 Copy any row into a mod hero's `bonus` or `mimic` block to reproduce it exactly.

 | Hero | Major `bonus` | Minor `bonus` |
 |---|---|---|